ethanp/programming/Notes/Networking and Network Programming Notes.md

 * `127.0.0.1` is the *local loopback address* -- always points to the local computer (*hostname* `localhost`)
     * For IPv6 it's `0:0:...:0:1` aka `::1`
+    * Find more in its own section below
 * `255.255.255.255` is *broadcast* to everyone on the local network, and is used to find the local DHCP server
 * **NAT** (Network Address Translation) -- your internal IP address within